splunk/splunk-reskit-powershell/README.md

 ## Documentation

-Most of the documentation leaves in the "Splunk PowerShell Resource Kit Cookbook", which we highly recommend you read.
+Most of the documentation lives in the "Splunk PowerShell Resource Kit Cookbook", which we highly recommend you read.
 You can find it here at [Docs/Splunk PowerShell Resource Kit.docx][1]